Guide on Section 17 of CGST Act - Apportionment of Input Tax credit and blocked credits

 Rule 43(1)(b)

-ITC on CG used or intended to be used exclusively for supplies other than exempted supplies but including zero-rated supplies
+ITC in respect of CG used or intended to be used exclusively for supplies other than exempted supplies but including zero-rated supplies

 shall be indicated in GSTR 3B